 Another key benefit you can afford your employees is flexibility.
 In fact, tech multi-billionaire Bill Gates recently said that offering flexible working schedules will be a determinant for attracting and retaining talented employees in the next few years.
 As more employees yearn for better work-life balance, benefits like flexible time and workspaces will be crucial in improving employee experience.

 The need for flexible workspaces has led to the rise of the coworking industry, which provides locations across the globe where corporate remote workers can work in a professional environment similar to a traditional office space.
 Industrious highlights how these coworking spaces allow your team to focus on their jobs, as everything else is taken care of by the staff.
 Clean, inspiring areas, with unlimited coffee, can complement the flexibility afforded by remote or flexible work schedules.
 The key is giving your employees the best environment and financial health that will enable them to concentrate on increasing their output.

 Train competent and compassionate leaders

 Lastly, organizational development and talent retention must be hinged on training better leaders.
 The Workforce Institute at Kronos Incorporated and Future Workplace analyzed employees across eight major economies.
 They found that nine in ten workers look at managers as a barometer in deciding if they want to stay in a company.
 While the research suggests that managers are generally competent and have great work ethics, most of them lack work-life balance and job coaching.

 That said, future-proof leaders are key to talent attraction and retention.
 As industries develop further into the age of agility and constantly changing markets, workplace strategies for talent retention should also evolve.
-For more information on how to invest in your best talent, download our free white paper that explains how you can equip your future leaders with the skills necessary for future success.

 Written for stratx-exl.com by Harmony Field